dotnet/arcade/cmake-scenarios.md

 **Current**:

  1. Build fails saying CMake, which is a prerequisite is not available on the machine.
 I try to download CMake based on the error message.
 I am not certain on what version to download.
+ 2. Builds fails if CMake version is less than the required minimum.
+Error message notifies me of the same.
- 2. Build fails in strange ways due to a version of CMake present on the machine, and thus making it difficult to trace back.
+ 3. Build fails in strange ways due to a version of CMake present on the machine, and thus making it difficult to trace back.

 **Desired**:
  1. On a clean machine, the desired experience should be same as earlier scenario [Build a .NET Core repository on a clean machine](#build-a-net-core-repository-on-a-clean-machine)
- 2. On an existing machine that has a version of CMake different than the declared version, a build warning is presented informing me that a CMake version was detected, and the version is not the declared version.
-I can acquire the declared version of CMake or perform a gesture so that a tool downloads CMake to a .NET Core sandbox tools folder.
+ 2. On an existing machine that has a version of CMake greater than the declared version, a build warning is presented informing me that a CMake version was detected, and the version is not the declared version.
+Same warning is also presented if CMake version available is less than the declared version but greater than or equal to the required minimum.
+In either case, I can acquire the declared version of CMake or perform a gesture so that a tool downloads CMake to a .NET Core sandbox tools folder.
 Thus, CMake is available for the build.

+Note: Build tooling shall ensure that the required minimum version of CMake should be less than or equal to the declared version in a repository.
+This means, in a repository collect the version in each _cmake_minimum_required_ statement, and find the maximum version in the collection.
+Ensure that this maximum is less than declared version.

 ## Setup an official build for a .NET Core repository
 A .NET Core repository owner would like to setup a reliable, repeatable and trustable process of producing official builds.